simonmeusel/mcCamTools/README.md

 ## Mod

 Install this mod using forge!
-You then have a new client side command: `/camtools`
+You then have a new client side command: `/camtools`.
+It record your motion and saves it.

 ```
 /camtools <delay in ticks> <duration in ticks> <path to output file>